What were the GMMG Camaro programs?

 -

-Brass Tag: Inspect the driver’s door jam for a numbered brass tag.
-These tags were installed by GMMG technicians and are recorded in the official registry.
+Inspect the driver’s door jamb for a numbered brass tag.
+These tags were applied by GMMG technicians and serve as an official identifier.
+The tag number is also recorded in the GMMG registry, adding authenticity to the vehicle. -

-Exterior Badging: Look for exterior badging, particularly a red, white, and blue Yenko-inspired crest badge on the rear taillight panel on the driver’s side.
-Many GMMG Camaros also feature numeral graphics on the rearview mirror and at the base of the windshield.
+Look for distinctive exterior badging.
+One of the most recognizable features is the Yenko-inspired red, white, and blue crest badge, typically located on the driver’s side rear taillight panel.
+Additionally, many GMMG Camaros feature unique numeral graphics on the rearview mirror and at the base of the windshield, further distinguishing them from standard production models. -

-Original Documentation: Check for original documentation, including GMMG’s second and third-selling stickers.
-The second sticker outlines the package contents, while the third details additional options installed.
-Both stickers contain data that correlates to the specific vehicle.
+Verify the original documentation that comes with the car.
+This includes the second and third-selling stickers from GMMG.
+The second sticker outlines the specific package contents, while the third sticker lists any additional options installed.
+These stickers contain important data that links directly to the car’s modifications and original configuration.

 Riveted door tags indicate Camaros modified through the GMMG shop.